-In Warren Ellis' Supergod, faith is stated to be a biological flaw in human neurology that enables group behavior without the enlightened self-interest that should preclude it; a "narcotic response" to the concept of a higher power.
-This means most of us will follow leaders based on their ability to evoke that response rather than their ability to encourage survival.
-It also means that most of us would be quite willing to surrender our free will to powerful forces that don't even see us as bacteria.
+- In Warren Ellis' Supergod, faith is stated to be a biological flaw in human neurology that enables group behavior without the enlightened self-interest that should preclude it — a "narcotic response" to the concept of a higher power.
+This means most people will follow leaders based on their ability to evoke that response rather than their ability to encourage survival.
+It also means that most people would be quite willing to surrender their free will to powerful forces that don't even see them as bacteria.
 You can guess how that turns out.

 Darth Vader: Don't be too proud of this technological terror you've constructed.
 The ability to destroy a planet is insignificant next to the power of the Force.

 Admiral Motti: Don't try to frighten us with your sorcerer's ways, Lord Vader.
 Your sad devotion to that ancient religion has not helped you conjure up the stolen data tapes, or given you clairvoyance enough to find the rebels' hidden fort—